 The village was granted a charter in 1151 by Ramon Berenguer IV.
 In 1301 the Sant Joan Baptista church was built in Romanesque style, with strong Cistercian influences.
 This church is home to several Gothic paintings, special features of which have earned the church the designation as a historical-artistic monument.
 In 2017 it was declared a Cultural Property of National Interest.
 In 2018, it celebrated its 700th anniversary.

-Castell de Vinaixa castle, located on Carrer del Calvari, is an ancient Arabian tower (8th century) with castle honours.
-The village once known as Beni-Aixa was built around this fortress.
+Castell de Vinaixa (castle), located on Carrer del Calvari, is an ancient Arabian tower from the 8th century with castle honours.
+The village once known as Beni-Aixa was built around this fortress, and the modern name Vinaixa derives from it.
 The Casa de Poblet, formerly owned by the Poblet priests, still preserves the seal of Abbot Copons on the archway.